Interpreting the EU’s Toolbox Episode 7: The EU’s Sanctions Framework

 string(5) "00:00"

-Although European-level sanctions have been in place since the 1980s, their relevance as a foreign policy instrument has increased hand in hand with their number in the past years, in particular following the start of the Ukraine war in 2022.
+Although European-level sanctions have been in place since the 1980s, their relevance as a foreign policy instrument has increased hand in hand with their number in the past years, in particular following the start of the Russian war of aggression against Ukraine in 2022.
 With more than 5000 individuals and entities currently listed, the EU’s sanctions framework is one of the world’s largest and most developed.
 At the same time, the complexity of this framework can create challenges for companies, particularly smaller ones, operating both in the EU and in other jurisdictions.
 These challenges can range from high financial and non-financial costs associated with compliance to a lack of resources and expertise when it comes to due diligence processes.

 The EU SME Centre, the European Union Chamber of Commerce in China, the EU Delegation to China, and the EU Sanctions Helpdesk are pleased to invite you to our Interpreting the EU’s Toolbox episode 7: The EU’s Sanctions Framework.* The event will take place online on Friday 19 September from 15:30 to 17:00 (China Standard Time) / 9:30 to 11:00 AM (Central European Time).